 Distributions.
 Trust distributions are generally taxable.
 After the end of each year, you will receive a tax statement that separates your trust's distributions into two categories, ordinary income distributions and capital gain dividends.
 Ordinary income distributions are generally taxed at your ordinary tax rate, however, as further discussed below, certain ordinary income distributions received from the trust may be taxed at the capital gains tax rates.
+Some portion of the ordinary income distributions that are attributable to dividends received by the trust from shares in certain real estate investment trusts may be designated by the trust as eligible for a deduction for qualified business income, provided certain holding period requirements are satisfied.
 Generally, you will treat all capital gain dividends as long-term capital gains regardless of how long you have owned your units.
 To determine your actual tax liability for your capital gain dividends, you must calculate your total net capital gain or loss for the tax year after considering all of your other taxable transactions, as described below.
 In addition, your trust may make distributions that represent a return of capital for tax purposes and thus will generally not be currently taxable to you.
 The tax status of your distributions from your trust is not affected by whether you reinvest your distributions in additional units or receive them in cash.
 The income from your trust that you must take into account for federal income tax purposes is not reduced by amounts used to pay a deferred sales fee, if any.
 The tax laws may require you to treat distributions made to you in January as if you had received them on December 31 of the previous year.
-Income from a trust may also be subject to a 3.8% "Medicare tax".
+Income from the trust may also be subject to a 3.8% "Medicare tax."
 This tax generally applies to your net investment income if your adjusted gross income exceeds certain threshold amounts, which are \$250,000 in the case of married couples filing joint returns and \$200,000 in the case of single individuals.